qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/FuelLCAModel/brightway_tutorials.md

 By the end of this tutorial, students will:
 - Navigate and build models in **openLCA**.
-- Conduct a **fuel life cycle assessment** using example case data.
+- Conduct a **fuel life cycle assessment** using a bioethanol case study.
 - Develop skills in interpreting and reporting LCA results.

 ---